-Insured and uninsured mortgages
+Insured and uninsured residential mortgages

-The Bank defines "insured" residential mortgage loans as any loan that has been insured individually or as part of a portfolio of loans, by either CMHC or one of two government backed private insurers in the Canadian market.
+The Bank defines "insured" residential mortgage loans as any loan that has been insured individually or as part of a portfolio of loans, by either Canada Mortgage Housing Corporation ("CMHC") or one of two government backed private insurers in the Canadian market.
 The insurance policy protects the Bank in the event the borrower defaults on payments or is otherwise unable to meet the contractual obligations of the mortgage.

-As of June 30, 2022, the Bank held \$79.7 million of insured single-family mortgages on its balance sheet.
-Approximately \$43.8 million of these mortgages have been securitized through the National Housing Act Mortgage-Backed Securities ("NHA MBS") program.
+As of December 31, 2023, the Bank held \$53.1 million of insured residential mortgages on its balance sheet.
+Approximately \$38.5 million of these mortgages have been securitized through the National Housing Act Mortgage-Backed Securities ("NHA MBS") program.
 These NHA MBS pools have not yet been sold to investors and are held as a component of the Bank's liquid assets, as they can be readily converted to cash.
-The Bank also held \$35.9 million of prime insured loans either being held to maturity or accumulated for sale or securitization.
+The Bank also held \$14.6 million of prime insured loans either being held to maturity or accumulated for sale or securitization.

-The Bank's uninsured portfolio, net of unamortized deferred costs and allowance for credit losses, totalled \$1.2 billion as of June 30, 2022.
-This portfolio consists of \$670 million of Bank originated Alt-A mortgages, \$537 million of third-party originated Alt-A mortgages, and \$3.4 million uninsured prime Bank originated mortgages.
-Both Alt-A products are non-prime single-family residential uninsured mortgages, consisting entirely of first mortgages that target a market segment that consists of credit-worthy, but generally under-served, borrowers who may not qualify for a prime residential mortgage.
+The Bank's uninsured portfolio, net of unamortized deferred costs and allowance for credit losses, totalled \$1.46 billion as of December 31, 2023.
+This portfolio consists of \$1,109.5 million of Bank originated Alt-A mortgages, \$352.8 million of third-party originated Alt-A mortgages, and \$2.5 million uninsured prime Bank originated mortgages.
+Both Alt-A products are non-prime residential uninsured mortgages, consisting entirely of first mortgages that target a market segment that consists of credit-worthy, but generally under-served, borrowers who may not qualify for a prime residential mortgage.

 Uninsured mortgages have an inherently higher credit risk than insured products.
 The Bank originates uninsured mortgages and mitigates this risk by adhering to credit policies and underwriting standards that are B-20 compliant.
 The Bank further reduces this risk by funding properties in predominately urban areas.
-To date, the Bank has not incurred any credit losses on its Alt-A portfolio.
+In Q4 2023, the Bank had a realized loss on one loan for \$54 thousand in the Alt-A portfolio.

-For uninsured mortgages that have been acquired, the Bank mitigates credit risk by reviewing the original underwriting documents to ensure the credit quality is within the Bank's risk appetite.
+For uninsured mortgages that have been acquired, the Bank mitigates credit risk by reviewing a sample of the original underwriting documents to ensure the credit quality is within the Bank's risk appetite.
 Additionally, the purchase contract allows the Bank to put back, within a specified time frame, mortgages that do not conform with the Bank's credit standards.
-To date, the Bank has not incurred any credit losses on these purchases.
+In Q4 2023, the Bank did not incur any credit losses on these purchases.